Lindsey Graham says he's 'happy as a clam' after Kavanaugh hearings made him 'more pissed' than ever before

 WATCH: GRAHAM TEARS INTO DEMOCRATS FOR 'SHAM' HEARING, TELLS KAVANAUGH HE DID NOTHING WRONG

 "I’m happy because the effort to humiliate and railroad a man I’ve known for 20 years, who's never been banned from a mall, unlike Roy Moore, failed," Graham told Wallace, referring to the failed Alabama GOP Senate candidate who was accused of sexual misconduct.
+There were unconfirmed reports he had been barred entry from a local mall for menacing behavior.

 "I'm happy that those that tried to destroy his life fell short," Graham continued.
 "I’m glad those who tried to overturn the rule of law and replace it with mob rule lost.
 I’ve never been more pissed in my life."